CheeLoong/CheeLoong.github.io/_pages/about.md

 <img src="https://digitaladdictsblog.com/wp-content/uploads/2018/10/steve-jobs-quotes-2.jpg" width="800">

-Okay, so there were 2 reasonable considerations at that time, either I continue to work as a **data consultant** and wait for job opportunities to work as a **data scientist**, or leave without any job opportunities in hand.
+Okay, so there were 2 reasonable considerations at that time, either I continue to work as a **data consultant** and wait for potential job opportunities to work as a **data scientist**, or leave my current job without any job opportunities in hand, which also make my resume profile look really bad.

-I opted for the second option, the reason is simple, I do not have a technical background, and so it would be hard to get a technical job without having technical background, or technical working experience, rather than waiting for a very slim possibility of gaining technical working experience with my current job, I opted to self-learn the technical aspect of data analytics, and consequently, leaving my full time job.
+I opted for the second option, the reason is simple, I do not have a technical background, and so it would be hard to get a technical job without having technical background, or technical working experience, rather than waiting for a very slim possibility of gaining technical working experience with my current job, I opted to create my own opportunities through sheer force of will and effort by self-learning the technical aspect of data analytics, and consequently, leaving my full time job.

 It is a path that sounded logical to me, probably not to everyone else, I did not really question the probability of me landing on a technical job when I hand in the resignation letter, all I was thinking is that, to me that was the right thing to do, and even if odds were not in my favour, it's important enough.